 kubectl apply -f pvc.yaml

-We have disk, next the main deployment.
-I will use basically official Redis docker container, since its produced for arm64 and we do not need to do any special stuff.
+We have disk space.
+Next, the main deployment.
+I will use basically the official Redis docker container, since it’s produced for arm64, and we do not need to do any special stuff.

 Official Docker repository is here: https://hub.docker.com/_/redis/